First Published on this website on 12/28/2020

 If an overseer needs to be put on trial, a new set of challenges would emerge, beginning with what judging authority would be in charge of the proceedings.
 My opinion is that it would be improper for a military court to judge a military appointee.
 I believe the US Supreme Court, although it is a section of the federal structure, is independent enough a body to judge someone positioned beyond the US Constitution, for alleged crimes against the free State.
 The independence of Supreme Court justices is based on their lifetime appointments just as the overseer would be.

-Although the Supreme Court is the most appropriate institution to judge matters concerning the free State in relation to a special, extra-constitutional matter which constitutes a new addition to the standard constitutional issues of the nation (more so than any US federal circuit court), in being an advisory federal body (advising on US constitutional matters), it has no authority to impose punishment, therefore, the issue of imposing and enforcing punishment of a convicted overseer must go back to the US military institution.
+Although the Supreme Court is the most appropriate institution to judge matters concerning the free State (more so than any US federal circuit court) in relation to a special, extra-constitutional matter which if confronted would constitute a new addition to the standard constitutional issues of the nation, in being an advisory federal body (advising on US constitutional matters), it has no authority to impose punishment, therefore, the issue of imposing and enforcing punishment of a convicted overseer must go back to the US military institution.

 For a case in which an overseer must stand trial, I propose the US Supreme Court should conduct the trial proceedings and declare the overseer guilty or not guilty.
 If the Supreme Court verdict is guilty, the US military institution would impose and enforce the punishment.
 This special arrangement limits the Supreme Court responsibility to judgment alone and requires the US military to punish its own appointee.
 I believe the punishment for treason against the free State should be death, but the decision would be for the US military institution to make.